subugoe/oa2020cadata/analysis/paper.md

 | Other                                                    |                      2,823,531 |       34.6 |
 | Total                                                    |                      8,151,911 |      100.0 |

-Publisher Market Share 2014 - 2018 in terms of articles and reviews indexed in the Web of Science
+Publisher Market Share 2014 - 2018 as measured by articles and reviews indexed in the Web of Science

 ![Figure